regular/ssb-review-level/README.md

 This last case is useful when you might want multiple entries under a particular key like `@mix` - if just use `@mix` then the index will get overwritten by future values coming in with the same key.
 Extending the key to include some unique aspect (like a timestamp or the `seq` of the value) means you can have multiple indexes in your view which have a _similar_ key.

-e.g. [flumeview-search](https://github.com/flumedb/flumeview-search) is a flumeview which takes the text from incoming values and builds an index which can be searched.
-It takes a sentence like "Learn about leveldb" and maps that into 3 index keys like `['learn', 'about', 'leveldb']`, each of which will point back to the sentence "Learn about leveldb".
-In practice the 3 indexes need to be more unique if we don't want there to be only one index for `learn` - e.g. `[['learn', 145], ['about', 145], ['leveldb', 145]]` will mean we can later add an index `['learn', 2034]` and it will be distinct from `['learn', 145]`.
-Here 145, 2034 are just unique numbers which keep in index unique - using seq or timestamp is common for this.
+In a scenario with mutable documents however, you most likely want an index key like this:

+- `['@mix', kv.value.content.revisionRoot || kv.key]`

+This ensures that a) differnt documents don't overwrite each other's index entry, and b) later revisions of the same document *do* overwrite previous index entries. ssb-revisions makes sure that map is called in the correct (causal) order (newest last)

 #### `function`
-flumeview-level returns a function which follows the flumeview pattern, enabling it to be installed into a flumedb.
+flumeview-level returns a function which follows the ssb-review pattern, enabling it to be installed into an instance of ssb-revisions.

 ### `get(key, cb)`

-This is a method that gets attached to the flumedb after you install your flumeview (see example above).

 The keys for the values in `map` above would be `'@mix'`, `'@mixmix'`, or `['@mix', 1524805117433]`